-Considerable computational advantages accrue from the concave likelihood formulation we propose, where the GT is expressed in closed-form.
-To the GT regression problem (\ref{eq:ML}) corresponds a dual formulation that can be cast into the modern convex programming framework (\citealp{BV:2004}).
-We derive this dual formulation and establish the properties of the corresponding dual solutions. \begin{thm} If Assumptions \ref{Ass: ass1}-\ref{Ass:ass3} are satisfied then the following hold.
+Considerable computational advantages accrue from our ML criterion where the GT enters in closed-form.
+To (\ref{eq:ML}) corresponds a dual formulation that can be cast into the modern convex programming framework (\citet{BV:2004}).
+We derive the dual problem and establish the properties of the dual solutions. \begin{thm} If Assumptions \ref{ass: Ass2}-\ref{ass:Ass4} are satisfied then the following hold.

 (i) The dual of (\ref{eq:ML}) is

 the dual GT regression problem, with solution $\widehat{\alpha}=(\widehat{u}',\widehat{v}')'$.